-Financial assets include cash and cash equivalents, restricted cash, and accounts receivable.
-Financial liabilities include accounts payable and accrued liabilities, senior secured loan, and long-term loan.
-The carrying value of cash and cash equivalents, restricted cash, accounts receivable, and accounts payable and accrued liabilities is considered representative of their respective fair values due the to the short-term period to maturity.
-The carrying value of the senior secured loan and long-term loan approximates their fair value as the interest rates are consistent with the current rates offered for loans with similar terms.
+Financial assets include cash and cash equivalents, restricted cash, marketable securities, and accounts receivable.
+Financial liabilities include accounts payable and accrued liabilities, senior secured loan, and term loan.
+The carrying value of accounts receivable, and accounts payable and accrued liabilities is considered representative of their respective fair values due the to the short-term period to maturity.
+The carrying value of the senior secured loan and term loan approximates their fair value as the interest rates are consistent with the current rates offered for loans with similar terms.